scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnEKS.md

 To make ScalarDL work properly, ScalarDL Ledger and ScalarDL Auditor need to connect to each other.
 You must connect two VPCs by using [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).
 For details, see [Configure network peering for ScalarDL Auditor mode](./NetworkPeeringForScalarDLAuditor.md).

 ## Step 9.
-Prepare custom values files of the Scalar Helm Charts for ScalarDL Ledger and ScalarDL Schema Loader
+Prepare custom values files for the Scalar Helm Charts for ScalarDL Ledger and ScalarDL Schema Loader

 To perform tasks, like accessing information in the database that you created in **Step 4**, you must configure custom values files for the Scalar Helm Charts for ScalarDL Ledger and ScalarDL Schema Loader (for Ledger) based on your environment.
 For details, see [Configure a custom values file for Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/configure-custom-values-file.md).